ChaceN89/Portfolio-ChaceNielson/README.md

 ## Development

 The `TailwindBreakPoints.jsx` component shows the breakpoints during development.
-You can turn this off by changing the environment variable `REACT_APP_ENVIRONMENT` to something other than `development`.
+You can turn this off by changing the environment variable `VITE_APP_ENVIRONMENT` to something other than `development`.

 ## Libraries Used